-Only the headteacher, or acting headteacher, can exclude a pupil from school.
+Only the headteacher, or a person acting with the headteacher's authority, can exclude a pupil from school.
 A permanent exclusion will be taken as a last resort.

 A decision to exclude a pupil will be taken only:

 - In response to serious or persistent breaches of the school's behaviour policy, and - If allowing the pupil to remain in school would seriously harm the education or welfare of others